your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/dust_mephit.md

 ## Traits

 - _**Death Burst.**_ When the mephit dies, it explodes in a burst of dust.
-Each creature within 5 feet of it must then succeed on a DC 10 Constitution saving throw or be blinded for 1 minute.
+Each creature within 5 feet of it must then succeed on a DC 10 Constitution saving throw or be [[blinded]] for 1 minute.
 A blinded creature can repeat the saving throw on each of its turns, ending the effect on itself on a success.
-- _**Innate Spellcasting (1/Day).**_ The mephit can innately cast _Sleep_, requiring no material components.
+- _**Innate Spellcasting (1/Day).**_ The mephit can innately cast [[sleep|Sleep]], requiring no material components.
 Its innate spellcasting ability is Charisma.

 ## Actions

 - _**Claws.** Melee Weapon Attack:_ +4 to hit, reach 5 ft., one creature. _Hit:_ 4 (1d4 + 2) slashing damage.
 - _**Blinding Breath (Recharge 6).**_ The mephit exhales a 15 foot cone of blinding dust.
-Each creature in that area must succeed on a DC 10 Dexterity saving throw or be blinded for 1 minute.
+Each creature in that area must succeed on a DC 10 Dexterity saving throw or be [[blinded]] for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.